Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Proofs

 \section{Proofs}

 We provide in the following the proofs for the theorems stated in the main text.

 \begin{proof} (Theorem \ref{thm:survival-by-finite-regret-gap}) This result follows from the analysis leading to Equation (\ref{eq:logshare-as-regret}).
 For the first part of the theorem, we have $R^n(T) - R^m(T) = -\log(r^{nm}) - \log(r_0^{nm}) = \log(r^{mn}) + const$.
 If the left-hand side diverges to $+\infty$, then $r^{mn} = w^m/w^n$ diverges as well, which is only possible if $w^n \rightarrow 0$.
 For the second part, clearly this is a necessary condition due to the first part of the theorem: if an agent vanishes, it does not survive.
-To see that this condition is sufficient, if there exists a constant $c > 0$ such that $R^n(T) - R^m(T) < c$ at all times and for all $m \neq n$, then the wealth ratio $r^{mn}$ with any other player is bounded, and thus $w^n$ is bounded from below. \end{proof} \begin{proof} (Theorem \ref{thm:regret-of-q}) Consider an agent indexed by $q$ using the state distribution $q$ as its investment strategy; i.e, $\alpha^q_{t} = q$ for all $t$, and we denote this constant sequence by $q_{1:T}$.
+To see that this condition is sufficient, if there exists a constant $c > 0$ such that $R^n(T) - R^m(T) < c$ at all times and for all $m \neq n$, then the wealth ratio $r^{mn}$ with any other player is bounded, and thus $w^n$ is bounded from below. \end{proof} \begin{proof} (Theorem \ref{thm:regret-of-q}) Consider an agent indexed by $q$ using the state distribution $q$ as its investment strategy; i.e., $\alpha^q_{t} = q$ for all $t$, and we denote this constant sequence by $q_{1:T}$.
 Agent $q$ competes with a magic agent.
-The regret of the agent playing strategy $q$ is denoted $R^T(q_{1:T})$, and denote its expectation by $R = \E[R^T(q_{1:T})]$.
-On the one hand, using the fact that $\hat{q}$ has zero regret by definition, from Equation \ref{eq:logshare-as-regret} we have
+The regret of the agent playing strategy $q$ is denoted $R^T(q_{1:T})$, and for each $T$ denote its expectation by $R = \E[R^T(q_{1:T})]$.
+On the one hand, using the fact that $\hat{q}$ has zero regret by definition, from Equation \ref{eq:logshare-as-regret} we have On the other hand, taking expectation of Equation \ref{eq:logshares}, we have